corndeladmin/DevOps-Course-Python-Intro/07_classes.md

 ```
 </details>

-### Exercise 7.3
+### Exercise 7.4

-Here is a class definition and some data in the form of a list of dictionaries.
+Here is a class definition and some data in the form of a dictionary.

 ```python
 class Publication: